"Womp Womp! Your browser does not support canvas :'("

 Export Citation to RIS

-@div{oedi_439, title = {United States Renewable Energy Technical Potential}, author = {Lopez, Anthony, Laboratory, National Renewable Energy.}, abstractNote = {Renewable energy technical potential as defined in this report represents the achievable energy generation of a particular technology given system performance, topographic limitations, environmental, and land-use constraints.
+@misc{OEDI_Dataset_439, title = {United States Renewable Energy Technical Potential}, author = {Lopez, Anthony and Laboratory, National Renewable Energy}, abstractNote = {Renewable energy technical potential as defined in this report represents the achievable energy generation of a particular technology given system performance, topographic limitations, environmental, and land-use constraints.

 Details